 '''

 Hashtable ht = new Hashtable();

 ht.put(Context.INITIAL CONTEXT FACTORY,

 "weblogic.jndi.WLInitialContextFactory");

-ht.put(Context.PROVIDER URL, "t3://acmeCluster:7001");
+ht.put(Context.PROVIDER_URL, "t3://acmeCluster:7001");

-trv {
+try {

 Context ctx = new InitialContext(ht);

 // Do the client's work

 }

 catch (NamingException ne) {

 // A failure occurred

-}

 finally {

 try {ctx.close();}

 catch (Exception e) {

 // a failure occurred

 }

 }

 '''

 The hostname specified as part of the provider URL is the DNS name for the cluster that can be defined by the ClusterAddress setting in a Cluster stanza of the config.xml file.
 ClusterAddress maps to the list of hosts providing naming service in this cluster.
-For more information, see "Understanding Cluster Configuration and Application Deployment" in Using WebLogic Server Clusters..
+For more information, see Configuring WebLogic Servers and Clusters.

-In Listing 2-8, the cluster name acmecluster is used to connect to any of the WebLogic Servers in the cluster.
+In Listing 2-8, the cluster name acmeCluster is used to connect to any of the WebLogic Servers in the cluster.
 The resulting Context is replicated so that it can fail over transparently to any WebLogic Server in the cluster.

-An alternative method of specifying the initial point of contact with the WebLogic Cluster is to supply a comma-delimited list of DNS Server names or IP addresses.
+An alternative method of specifying the initial point of contact with the WebLogic Cluster is to supply a comma-delimited list of DNS Server names or IP addresses, as shown in the following sample code: